bhavsar-dhara/ladyProblemsHackathon/README.md

-# Tampax Algorithm
+# TampaX Check

 This is a project presented as a part of Lady Problems Hackathon - Boston 2016

 Pitch:

-Contribute to your healthy and confident life style one selfie at a time, because expressions tell better stories than words! :D
+Contribute to your healthy and confident life style one selfie at a time, because expressions tell better stories than words!

 Why?
 * Do you hate filling up long and tadius forms?